Call to book01904 734 939

 Day 6 – Free day explore at your leisure

-With a day to spend however you wish, you might like to uncover the region's abundance of prehistoric remains.
+With a day to spend however you wish, you might like to uncover more of the Dordogne's beautiful sights.

-Alternatively, unwinding in a local brasserie after a gentle stroll along the river in Le Bugue is a beautiful way to spend a relaxing day.
+Alternatively, unwinding in a local brasserie is a beautiful way to spend a relaxing day.

 Includes